-The Annual Lavender Graduation, also referred to as LavGrad, is a celebration to honor LGBTQ graduates of the University of Michigan.
-Established by Ronni Sanlo in 1995, University of Michigan was the first commemorative event of its kind celebrated at an institution of higher learning.
-This commencement ceremony acknowledges the contributions of any graduates from any school/college at the University and of any academic level.
-All participants within the LGBTQ communities will receive a free rainbow 2019 tassel, a lavender cord, and a Lavender Degree.
-Participating graduates are welcome to invite their loved ones to celebrate their accomplishments.
-To register for Lavender Graduation, please register below prior to the deadline of Monday, April 1, 2019 at 11:59PM.
+The annual Lavender Graduation, also referred to as LavGrad, is a celebration to honor LGBTQ+ graduates of the University of Michigan.
+Established by Ronni Sanlo in 1995, the University of Michigan was the first commemorative event of its kind celebrated at an institution of higher learning.
+This commencement ceremony acknowledges the contributions of any graduate from any school/college at the university and of any academic level.

 In lieu of an in-person event, Spectrum Center launched a dedicated online website on April 29, 2021 to celebrate LGBTQ+ graduates at the University of Michigan.
 The virtual celebration highlights the 2021 award recipients and Lavender Graduating Class of 2021.
 In addition, visitors will enjoy an interactive program booklet and watching congratulatory remarks from Director, Will Sherry, MSW and Vice President for Student Life, Martino Harmon, Ph.D.
 As well as a keynote address by David Green, Jr., Ph.D.
 Join us in celebrating this year’s Lavender Graduating Class of 2021.

 In 1995, Dr. Sanlo recognized 3 students during the first Lavender Graduation celebration.
 This year, we are joined by the largest Lavender Class.
 See the numbers below:

 - 179 students registered for Lavender Graduation, including 126 undergraduate and 53 graduate students (master's, professional, and doctoral).